ivanp7/archipelago/README.md

 1. obtains an application configuration from attached shared memory;
 2. loads shared libraries providing plugins as specified in the configuration;
-3. performs initialization instructions (creating contexts) as specified in the configuration;
+3. performs initialization instructions (creates contexts) as specified in the configuration;
 4. executes a finite state machine with the specified entry state and state transition;
-5. finalizes the application (destroying contexts).
+5. finalizes the application (destroys contexts).

 Application plugins serve to provide contexts of different kind to other plugins which implement application logic.
 The application does the initialization and finalization of resources for the user-written plugins, which don't need to bother to do it manually.
+This allows to separate resource consumers from producers.

 All contexts are created, shared around, and prepared according to the provided configuration during the initialization phase.
 After initialization phase comes execution phase, during which a finite state machine is run as described below.